jhx646018057/Lidar-Obstacle-Detection/README.md

 ```

 ### Step4.
 Find Bounding Boxes for the clusters
 Last step is to place bounding boxes around the individual clusters.
 Bounding boxes enclose vehicles, and the pole on the right side of the vehicle,  one box per detected object.
 The function BoundingBox looks at the min and max point values of the input cloud and stores those parameters in a box struct container.
+For each of the cluster, a bounding box is fitted within min and max coordinates of a cluster.
 To render bounding boxes around the clusters below codes are inside the loop that renders clusters in `environment.cpp`.
 - Building boxes around clusters
 ```code
 Box box = pointProcessor->BoundingBox(cluster);